 Must Have Clarinet Accessories

-- A New Mouthpiece is an essential purchase, whether the rest of your clarinet is new or used.
-A mouthpiece has some of the same personal qualities of a toothbrush, and is not an extremely expensive purchase.
+- A New Mouthpiece: This is an essential purchase, whether the rest of your clarinet is new or used.
+A mouthpiece has some of the same personal qualities as a toothbrush and is not an extremely expensive purchase.

-- Bore Oil is used to treat the interior and occasionally the exterior of the clarinet.
+- Bore Oil: This is used to treat the interior and occasionally the exterior of the clarinet.

-- A polishing cloth for cleaning the keys of the clarinet will help reduce the wearing effects of the hands' oils on the clarinet keys.
+- Polishing Cloth: This for cleaning the keys of the clarinet will help reduce the wearing effects of the hands' oils on the clarinet keys.

-- A sturdy hard clarinet case with a compartment for storing music and practice books.
-Make sure to label the clarinet case with distinctive stickers after you purchase.
+- Hard Clarinet Case: A sturdy case with a compartment for storing music and practice books.
+Make sure to label the clarinet case with distinctive stickers after your purchase.
 All those black cases can start looking alike and this can be a big problem in marching bands that have to travel for away games.

-- A collapsible music stand for practice at home.
+- Collapsible Music Stand: Use a collapsible stand for practice at home.
 Collapsible music stands fold up on themselves and can be stored inside the clarinet case.
 They are portable and lightweight.
 Depending on your music program, you may be required to provide your own stand for use in the classroom, too.

-- A metronome.
-A metronome is a wonderful aid for music practice.
-It isn't necessary but as any music teacher will tell you, is very nice to have, particularly for practicing solo pieces that must be played with precision to a piano accompanist.
+- Metronome: A metronome is a wonderful aid for music practice.
+It isn't necessary but as any music teacher will tell you, is very nice to have, particularly for practicing solo pieces that must be played with precision by a piano accompanist.

-- A pair of earplugs.
-Quietly and discreetly purchase these for yourself.
-Listening to a first year band student doesn't have to be grating on your ears.
+- Pair of Earplugs: Quietly and discreetly purchase these for yourself.
+Listening to a first-year band student doesn't have to be grating on your ears.